armBookCodeExamples/Erratum/Chapter10/Readme.md

 The text should be:

-> Details of the implementation of the ble_com.cpp.
+> Details of the implementation of the file ble_com.cpp.

 ---